 Single Cell Transcriptional Analysis

-SCDE pacakge provides routines for analysis of single-cell RNA-seq data.
+The SCDE package provides routines for analysis of single-cell RNA-seq data.
 It is based on the probabilistic mixture error model, which is used to implement differential expression, subpopulation analysis and other tasks on the data.

 Transposable Element Analyzer